English is not my native language. Please, contact me about any grammar or spelling mistake, thanks!

 Kodak Cameras: The first hundred years and Kodak's History of Kodak Cameras.

 They are all very similar folding cameras.
 "Junior" versions were fitted with simple lenses and shutters, while "Special" versions had better ones.
-The No. 3A Autographic Kodak Special was world's first camera with a coupled rangefinder.
+The No. 3A Autographic Kodak Special was the world's first camera with a coupled rangefinder.

 This list doesn't include Brownie, Vest Pocket, Pocket Kodak or Vanity Kodak autographic cameras.